 Good attendance and punctuality are vital if pupils are to maximise their learning and make the best progress.
-It is important to work in partnership with parents to make sure their child gets the most out of their education and we expect notification of illness or absence in the morning and medical appointments to be made out of school hours.
+It is important to work in partnership with parents to make sure their child gets the most out of their education.
+We expect notification of illness or absence to be given to us each morning and for medical appointments to be made out of school hours.